g-e-g-e-r-s-o-n/Todo-App/README.md

 https://github.com/g-e-g-e-r-s-o-n/agronnect_project_backend
 <br>
 (Written on Laravel v11.7.0 PHP v8.3.7.
 Both of them are latest versions.)
 * #### For windows you need xampp or other webserver software.
 There is easy way to use xampp.
 Xampp doesn't support PHP 8.3.7 version.
-But I write it my own and supports this verion.
+But I write it my own and supports this verion, so follow these steps.

   - #### Step 1
     First of all install xampp latest version.
 Before making any changes, it's always a good idea to backup your important files and databases to avoid data loss.